3.2 Venn Set Colors

 Venn diagram comparing sets A and E. The colors are taken from the five-color palette, using yellow for A, and blue for E.

-Figure 3.11 shows the effect put into action, with several Venn diagrams shown with consistent colors for each set.
+Figure 3.10 shows the desired outcome, several Venn diagrams using colors consistent for each set.

 Four Venn diagrams using consistent colors for each set.